Quickstart: learn about the Power BI capabilities for consumers

 A Power BI visualization is constructed using data from underlying datasets.
 If you're interested in seeing behind-the-scenes, Power BI lets you display the data that is being used to create the visual.
 When you select Show Data, Power BI displays the data below (or next to) the visualization.

-This has been a quick overview of just some of the things consumers can do with Power BI service.
+This has been a quick overview of just some of the things consumers can do with the Power BI service.

 Clean up resources